Regional, national, and international mechanisms

 Approach

-Each proposal is judged on the excellence of the candidate's track record, his or her ability to rapidly take on scientific responsibilities, and the strategic or structuring interest of the project for the University of Montpellier and its I-SITE MUSE partners.
-Each Chair, lasting a maximum of 3 years, will be dedicated to hosting the candidate, remunerating him/her and/or providing an environment that will contribute to the implementation of his/her research project.
+Applications are submitted by the institutions involved in hosting the candidate on site, and each proposal is assessed based on the excellence of the candidate's background, their ability to quickly take on scientific responsibilities, and the strategic or structural interest of the project for the University of Montpellier and its I-SITE MUSE partners.
+Each chair, lasting a maximum of three years, will be dedicated to hosting the candidate, their remuneration, and/or their environment, contributing to the implementation of their research project.

 MUSE Chairs